joelberkeley/spidr/README.md

 # spidr

-A linear algebra and probabilistic modelling library supporting dependent types and hardware acceleration. spidr has two array types: `Tensor` is backed by XLA and uses dependent types to describe its shape; `Literal` is implemented in Idris and allows full use of dependent types.
+A linear algebra and probabilistic modelling library supporting dependent types and hardware acceleration. spidr has two array types: `Tensor` is backed by XLA and uses dependent types to describe its shape; `Literal` is pure Idris and allows full use of dependent types.

 **Note:** spidr is in early development.
 See [here](https://github.com/joelberkeley/spidr/labels/notable%20limitation) for a list of notable limitations.